 In 2006, I built a carved, aromatic cedar lined, chest in Joseph, OR, that was inspired by an original “harinero” (flour storage chest) from northern New Mexico dating from the late 17th – early 18th century.
 My chest, like the original, is constructed with Ponderosa pine and is scaled and proportioned using the historic Spanish “vara” system of measurement (one vara = 33 1/3 inches).
 At the time I did not have my blacksmithing equipment set up so the chest went without hardware until 2018.
 Here’s a photo of the chest without hinges and a hasp.
-(Click on any Photo to Enlarge it.)
+(All photos Max Vollmer, Click on any Photo to Enlarge it.)

 I made scale drawings of the strap hinges and hasp I wanted for the chest in the style of 17th~18th century, northern New Mexico.
 I used mild steel to forge the parts and a hack saw to make cuts for the barrels/knuckles of the hinges.
 The next four photos show intermediate steps in the forging of the scrolls for the two-part hinges and hasp.